martinhoT/rmi-ciberRato/notes/notes.md

 ### Problems

-- `intention`: the distance to the known intersection ahead is not correct
-- Imprecisions if the lineSensor is a bit after the robot's center, incorrectly detecting intersections (`C4XL-off-start_key-error-intersection_30-cycles.mkv`).
-Consider offsetting something (?) by the distance to the robot's center above.
-- `robC4`: If the starting position is not an intersection, the `Finish` intention will not be triggered in the end
+- `intention`: Make future intersection detections robust, so that previously incorrectly detected directions are discarded ✓ `robC4`: If the starting position is not an intersection, the `Finish` intention will not be triggered in the end

 #### Issues to be aware of (but no need to fix)